cryptoads/AvironChromeExtension/README.md

 # Summary
-This is v0.1 of an extension that I'm building to help integrate Aviron rower data with other platforms like Strava and Myfitness pal.  v0.1 ONLY ALLOWS FOR EXPORT TO CSV.
-External application integrations are planned for a later date
+This is v1.1 of an extension that I'm building to help integrate Aviron rower data with other platforms like Strava and Myfitness pal.  v1.1 ONLY ALLOWS FOR EXPORT TO CSV.
+External application integrations are planned for a later date.

 ## Installation
 Download the .zip containing the contents of this extension.